March 23, 2017

 “All of the money donated goes toward the Global Peace Building Foundation, which is an organization that is focused on helping youth and children in conflict-affected areas to overcome fear, hatred, stereotypes and prejudice,” Ms. Krivak said.

-The La Roche student body currently represents 36 countries, and 27 states and territories.
-The College has earned both national and international recognition for its global outreach.
-In 2017 U.S. News & World Report listed the College as a School with the Most International Students.
-Previously the Institute of International Education’s Open Door Report designated La Roche as one of the top 25 U.S. baccalaureate colleges, and in 2010 La Roche was one of only eight U.S. colleges to receive awards for campus internationalization efforts by NAFSA: Association of International Educators.
-The College also received the Senator Paul Simon Spotlight Award for international program innovation.
+The La Roche student body currently represents 36 countries, and 27 states and territories. the University has earned both national and international recognition for its global outreach.
+In 2017 U.S. News & World Report listed the University as a School with the Most International Students.
+Previously the Institute of International Education’s Open Door Report designated La Roche as one of the top 25 U.S. baccalaureate colleges, and in 2010 La Roche was one of only eight U.S. colleges to receive awards for campus internationalization efforts by NAFSA: Association of International Educators. the University also received the Senator Paul Simon Spotlight Award for international program innovation.